ahsan159/POSDrugStore/README.md

 Adding Stock update window.
 Updates in backend of POS main Window.
 ## 18-Jul-2023
 Stock table added and now being updated for data entry.
 Minor changes also expected in stock entry window in future.
+## 19-Jul-2023
+Added dash board window created a commercial makeup of it.
+Now combining functionalities in it.